Holzhaus/beets-extrafiles/README.md

 ## Installation

-**Important:** Even though beets supports Python 2, this plugin does not - it only supports Python 3.
+**Important:** Even though beets supports Python 2 and Windows, this plugin does not - it only supports Python 3 on a Unix-like OS.
+See the [F.A.Q. section](#faq) for details.
-If you really need Python 2 and you patch does not make the code considerably harder to read, feel free to file a Pull Request.

 This plugin has no dependencies apart from [`setuptools`](https://pypi.org/project/setuptools/) and [`beets`](https://pypi.org/project/beets/) itself.